 This is where partitioned queues come in.
 By leveraging a key provided by the API to provide the context, the partitioned queue load balances amongst all active consumers while ensuring that messages with the same context go to the same consumer.
 This is similar to using multiple exclusive queues, but with a mechanism that dynamically maps context contained in a key to partitions as opposed to statically mapping in an exclusive queue.
 The key is hashed into partition number for all messages with that same key.
 So, all messages with the same key go to the same consumer microservice instance.
 Each partition maps to one and only one consumer.
 The partition to consumer mapping is managed dynamically as the number of consumers is auto-scaled.
 So, messages with the same key go to the same consumer.

 The good news is that all this complex logic is done by the broker behind the scene without any manual intervention by the administrator.
 The only thing that an administrator must decide is whether the queue is exclusive or non-exclusive.
 This can be done while the queue is being created or can also be done at a later date.

 The access type to use will depend on the exact use case.
 Both access types have their benefits.
-The main deciding factor should be whether message ordering is important and if applications need to run in parallel to increase the overall throughput.
+The main deciding factors should be whether message ordering is important and whether load balancing amongst consumers with or without auto-scaling is required.

 You can also read more in my series about understanding Solace endpoints by visiting the posts below: